hellojoechip/nustest20210312/README.md

-# nustest20210312
+# This is a test project

-This is a test project to get started with GitHub
+GitHub seems really cool but I think there is a lot for me to learn!